sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 2. Used by a LOT of apps
 3. Accessible via AWS UI, CLI etc.
 4. Files are **IMMUTABLE** objects.
-5. max for 1 file is 5TB
+5. Max for 1 file is 5TB
+6. Stored in Buckets.
+7. Each object has a unique key
+8. Objects can be put into long term storage S3.

 #### Examples of PaaS: